itskel/userguide/docs/source/browsing-and-curation.rst

 **Mentions** - The “at symbol” shows posts wherein your @handle was specifically included.
 This could be replies or new messages calling for your attention.

+**Favorites** - The star is for the posts that others (or you) marked as a favorite.
+It is similar to the Like button seen on other platforms, however there is no counting of the number of times a post has been marked as a favorite.
+This is not a competition sport.

 **Boosts** - The double headed square arrow BOOSTS  an existing post.
 This mimics the other platforms’  Retweet or Share buttons.
 Like the star, no counting takes place.

 **Poll Reactions** - Polls in which you voted, as well as new polls started by your friends will show up here.